pbsugg/http2-frame-visualizer/README.md

 real time.
 HTTP/1.x, the previous standard still in widespread use today, passes a continuous stream of text (always beginning with a precisely-formatted header) back and forth with every new request and response.
-Under the old spec, it's possible to build a simple HTTP server from scratch using a simple TCP socket interface.
+Under the old spec, it's possible to build a simple HTTP server from scratch using a TCP socket interface.
 If you're building your own HTTP/1.x client, just send a properly formatted request and you'll get a well-formatted header and text field in response.
 It's a great exercise, and you can see my implementation of a simple HTTP/1.1 server [here](https://github.com/pbsugg/http1.x-server).
 You can also approximate a simple HTTP request on the command line.
 Just type